Debts Unsettled - Hollis Oliver - E-Book

 The clear packing tape that bound the book piqued his curiosity the most.

 Why keep it from being opened?
-The stains on it, wine, blood?
+The stains on it, wine… blood?

 “All right, I’m interested in photography, so I’ll give you two bucks for it, but that’s it.”
 Jacob was about to counter.
-Michael made a stop motion with his hand.
+Michael made a stop-motion with his hand.
 “That’s 100% more than your mom wants for it.”

 Jacob’s eyes widened.
 He grinned and couldn’t help but give a small fist pump.
-“Okay, it’s yours,” Jacob said, as he placed the Matchbook cars on the table.
+“Okay, it’s yours,” Jacob said, as he placed the Matchbox cars on the table.
 From the waistband of his Portland Trail Blazers gym shorts, he pulled out a plastic Walgreens sack and dropped the book into it.

 Before paying, Michael asked, “Hey, Jacob, I collect vinyl record albums.
 Do you have any?”